Sunday, 29 November 2015

 First Sunday of Advent

 The first Sunday of Advent is a semi-double Sunday of the first class and its liturgical colour is violet.
 The liturgy of Advent is perhaps the most exquisite of the entire liturgical year with 'layers' of meaning for both the First and Second Comings of the LORD.
 There is a weave of expectant joy and penance to be found in the liturgical texts.
 The eschatalogical theme of last Sunday's Gospel continues with St. Luke's Gospel today and the Coming of the Divine Judge.
-From Vespers of Advent Sunday the Pars Hiemalis of the Breviary begins.
-The feast of St. Andrew is transferred to Monday.
+From first Vespers of Advent Sunday the Pars Hiemalis of the Breviary begins.
+The Vigil of St. Andrew the Apostle was anticipated yesterday on Saturday.

 During Advent bishops of the Roman rite exchange their violet choir cassocks for black ones (with train) which are worn with either a black mozzeta or black mattelletum with violet linings.
 Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet dress.

-At Vespers yesterday afternoon (the liturgy of the Vigil of St. Andrew ended with Mass after None) the antiphons In illa die etc were sung with the psalms of Saturday.
+At Vespers yesterday afternoon the antiphons In illa die etc were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum.
 The Suffrage was omitted being Advent.
 At Compline the Dominical preces were sung.

 At Mattins the invitatory is Regem venturum and this is sung in both the Dominical and ferial Offices of Advent until the third Sunday.
 The Office hymn is Verbum supernum.
 In the first nocturn the antiphons Veniet ecce Rex etc are sung with the usual psalms for Sunday.
 In the first nocturn the lessons are the Incipit of the prophet Isaiah.
 In the second nocturn the antiphons Gaude et laetare etc are sung and the lessons are taken from the writing of St. Leo on the fast of the tenth month, the theme of which is preparing for the Coming.
 In the third nocturn the antiphons Gabriel Angelus etc are sung and the homily is from St. Gregory continuing the theme of Coming with his commentary on St. Luke's Gospel about the end times.
 A ninth responsory is sung and the Te Deum is omitted in the Office of Advent.
 At Lauds the antiphons proper to the first Sunday In illa die etc, are sung with the Dominical psalms.
 The hymn is En clara vox.
 The Suffage is omitted during Advent.